cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/cyr_deny.rst

 The first synopsis denies user *user* access to Cyrus services, the second synopsis allows access again.  **cyr_deny** works by adding an entry to the Cyrus ``user_deny.db`` database; the third synopsis lists the entries in the database.
+The service names to be matched are those as used in :cyrusman:`cyrus.conf(5)`.

 **cyr_deny** |default-conf-text|